hypertrack/ridesharing-ios/README.md

 Nearby API locates app users on demand, figures out which ones are nearest to the location of interest, and returns them as an ordered list with nearest first.

-## Make a request to get nearby drivers

 ## Assign and accept order

-Once nearby available drivers located, customer's request is assigned to available drivers by your on-demand logistics backend and presented in their driver app.
+Once nearby available drivers located, customer's request is assigned to available drivers by your ridesharing backend and presented in their driver app.
 One of the drivers can accept the order and drive to the pickup location.

 ## Assign order request to available drivers

-On-demand logistics backend receives results of [Nearby API](#locate-nearby-drivers) and assigns order request to the nearest available drivers.
-Your [driver app](#driver-app) presents the pickup order in the screen to each of these available drivers, along with the identity of the customer and pickup location.
+Ridesharing backend receives results of [Nearby API](#locate-nearby-drivers) and assigns order request to the nearest available drivers.
+Your driver app presents the pickup order in the screen to each of these available drivers, along with the identity of the customer and pickup location.

 ## Driver acceptance

 As illustrated in the image above, driver app gives an opportunity for the driver to accept an assigned order.
-Once the driver accepts the order, on-demand logistics backend proceeds to create a trip for the driver to the pickup location as explained below.
+Once the driver accepts the order, your ridesharing backend proceeds to create a trip for the driver to the pickup location as explained below.

 ## Track driver to customer pickup location

-Once the driver accepted the pickup order, your on-demand logistics backend proceeds to work with Trips API to create a trip for the driver to the destination at pickup location and provide a real-time tracking experience to the customer.
+Once the driver accepted the pickup order, your ridesharing backend proceeds to work with Trips API to create a trip for the driver to the destination at pickup location and provide a real-time tracking experience to the customer.

-### Create a trip with destination at pick up location

 To create driver tracking experience for the customer, create a trip with ETA to the pickup destination.
-Once the pickup order is accepted by the driver, inside your on-demand logistics backend, Use [Trips API](/docs/guides/track-live-route-and-eta-to-destination#create-a-trip-with-destination) to create a trip for driver.
+Once the pickup order is accepted by the driver, inside your ridesharing backend, Use [Trips API](/docs/guides/track-live-route-and-eta-to-destination#create-a-trip-with-destination) to create a trip for driver.

-See the code example below that creates a trip with ETA for driver's `device_id`, with pickup `destination`:

-## Understanding Trips API create trip response

-## Estimate object in Trip API response

 ## Create driver trip tracking experience in customer app

-Once the driver accepts the order, your [customer app](#customer-app) should immediately start showing driver's location with the expected route to the pick up destination and displays ETA in real-time.
-From the steps above, your on-demand logistics backend created a trip for the driver to the pick up destination.
-The `trip_id` for this trip is stored by your on-demand logistics backend and is associated with the order.
+Once the driver accepts the order, your customer app should immediately start showing driver's location with the expected route to the pick up destination and displays ETA in real-time.
+From the steps above, your ridesharing backend created a trip for the driver to the pick up destination.
+The `trip_id` for this trip is stored by your ridesharing backend and is associated with the order.

 Customer app uses Views SDK to receive trip status and real-time updates.
 Your customer app uses callbacks to receive this data and show them in the customer app.